yunusparvezkhan/adprava/DevNotes.md

 # Version 1 Narkel 🥥
 The Version 1 `Narkel` contains Three Pages, namely Dropdown, Accordion and Button.
 Descriptions are given about these pages in the README.md in the root directory.

+# Version 2 Angur 🍇
+The Version 2 `Angur` contains a new page `ModalPage` which is a demostration of a `Modal` component.
+Read more about it in the [Angur Release Notes](./Release%20Notes/Version%202%20Release%20Notes.md).